-His kitchen at Le 15 Cafe works strongly on the idea of ‘cravings’, with a change in menu every six to twelve months.
-“I like to work with local produce that is available through the year, for a matter of consistency and availability.
-I try not to bring in imported products as much as I can, the only two imported things on my menu are parmesan and truffle oil from Italy,” he shares.
+His kitchen at Le 15 Cafe worked strongly on the idea of ‘cravings’, with a change in menu every six to twelve months.
+“I like to work with local produce that is available throughout the year, for a matter of consistency and availability.
+I try not to bring in imported products as much as I can, the only two imported things on my menu are parmesan and truffle oil from Italy.”

 Other than finding himself, what made Pablo stay back was the drive to see his cafe running in the best possible way.
 “Pooja suggested we take a holiday to see how the team does without me.
 We went to Japan, and when we came back, it was not exactly as I left them, and I got really, really worried.
 Pooja suggested I stay back, and it took me half an hour to say that I’m staying!”
 Pooja and Pablo have a camaraderie that can brighten up any room, and the two friends are examples of how to run a business together.